Updated: May 9, 2022

 Google the destination and the word “hospitalizations” or “COVID rates”.
-I just did that with Honolulu and the State of Hawai’i – Department of Health Disease Outbreak Control Division | COVID-19 website came up.
-It shows case numbers, which are clearly skyrocketing and there’s a summary dashboard that includes Maps, Epidemic Curve, County Rates, and Testing Data.
+I just did that with NYC and the New York City Health website came up.
+It shows that case numbers are increasing but hospitalizations are stable and deaths are declining.

 2. Read The Local News